 Round off your Artist Biography with your final throw of the dice.
 This is your epiphany or the point where your art career took off.
 What finally clicked?
 Did you have a stroke of luck?
 Maybe you took a gamble and it paid off?

 This is where you can reveal that your dream came true.
 At last, after all the sweat and tears you finally became a successful artist.
 Now you can reveal what life is like for you now.

 Nothing was handed to you on a plate.
 This is your self-made triumph and it’s been a transformative journey.
 It’s your inspirational outcome that seduces your buyer into wanting to be a part of this story.

-I suggest you write out your Artist About Me page as a long draft and edit it brutally.
+I suggest you write out your Artist About Me bio as a long draft and edit it brutally.
 Don’t worry about leaving things out.
 This is only a summary of yourself.
 It has to read well.
 Write different versions and compare them.

 Think of your Artist Biography as a favorite anecdote, the story is true but over the years you have refined the tale and now it’s short and snappy with a well-timed punchline.
 Try to do that with your own artist bio.

-What to Include in Your About Me Page
+What to Include in Your About Me Biography

 You need a good picture of yourself.
-There is no need to get a professional portrait.
-It could be you in your studio or you on location somewhere.
+There’s no need to get a professional portrait.
+It could be you in your studio or on location somewhere.
 As long as your image presents you as a cheerful, approachable, and unpretentious person.

 Write your name clearly and consider a tagline or mission statement beneath.
 This will indicate what you are trying to achieve and what people can expect from you and your site.

-Have a call to action.
+Have a call to action on your webpage.
 This can be a button link to a signup form, or a digital product.

 Showcase your more popular work and link them to your e-commerce store.
 And finally, add another chance to sign up for your email list.
 This is an art business after all.